Safety of magnetic resonance imaging: Risk of implant heating under MRI

-Titanium and its alloys can heat from the radiofrequency field, as well as the switched gradient field (due to Faraday's law of magnetic induction).
+Electrical currents arising from the radiofrequency field and the switched gradient field may (due to Faraday's law of magnetic induction) produce focal heating (burns).
+Electrically conductive materials (eg, metals) have at least the potential to heat when exposed to the MRI's electromagnetic fields that are used during imaging.

 Implants with metallic or electrically conductive parts may interact with the switched gradient and/or RF fields used in MRI, causing trauma or burns.

 Following Faraday's law, the change of the magnetic flux through such a device induces eddy currents in the device and the metal subsequently converts electric energy into thermal energy...
 Furthermore, under specific conditions… gradient switching induced heating of other conductive material such as titanium, nitinol, or 316 stainless steel must be expected.